-As Archbishop, I approve and endorse this Modern Slavery Statement for the Catholic Archdiocese of Melbourne as defined by the Modern Slavery Act 2018 (Cth) ("the Act") on 22 June 2023 and confirm the renewal of the Catholic Archdiocese of Melbourne participation in the ACAN Program 2023-2026.
+As Archbishop, I approve and endorse this Modern Slavery Statement for the Catholic Archdiocese of Melbourne as defined by the Modern Slavery Act 2018 (Cth) ("the Act") on 22 June 2024 and confirm the renewal of the Catholic Archdiocese of Melbourne participation in the ACAN Program 2023-2026.

-May St Josephine Bakhita guide us in strength, mercy and love.
+May St Josephine Bakhita, our Patron Saint for all victims of modern slavery & human trafficking guide us in strength, mercy and love.